folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Creating a patron notice policy

 1. In the **Patron notice policies** pane, click **New**.
-2. In the **New patron notice policy** window, enter a **Policy name**.
+2. In the **New patron notice policy** window, enter a **Patron notice policy name**.
 Note: The policy name is what you will see in Circulation rules.
 3. To make the policy available to Circulation rules, select **Active**.
 You may want to clear the checkbox if the policy is not in use but you do not want to delete it.
-4. Optional: Enter a **Policy description**.
+4. Optional: Enter a **Description**.
 5. Determine the type of notices you want to set up, and click **Add notice** in the particular notice section that you want to set up.
 See Loan notices, Request notices, and Fee/fine notices for more information.
 6. Select a notice **Template**.
 Depending on the type of notice you are setting up, different templates will appear.
-Templates are created in Patron notice templates.
+Templates are created in [Patron notice templates](#patron-notice-templates).
 Templates can be used more than once in a policy.
 7. Select the **Format** the notice will be sent as.
 Currently, email is the only option.
 8. Select the **Triggering event**.
 This event triggers the system to send a notice.
 Depending on the event, you might have the option to select a time period before or after.
 9. Optional: If you selected a time-based event, the **Send** drop-down list appears.
 Select to send the request Upon/At, Before, or After the event (settings variable on the Triggering event).
 10. Optional: If you select Before or After in the previous step, you will see the **Frequency** drop-down list.
-Select whether to send the notice One-Time or Recurring, until the event is reached.
+Select whether to send the notice One Time or Recurring, until the event is reached.
 11. Click **Save & close**.
 The policy is saved and appears in the Patron notice policies pane.

 #### Loan notices triggering events

-**Check out.** The notice is sent when items are checked out.
+**Check in.** The notice is sent when items are checked in.
 Additionally, the notice is always sent with multiples by patron by session.
 The template you select must be configured for multiple loans/items.

-**Check in.** The notice is sent when items are checked in.
+**Check out.** The notice is sent when items are checked out.
 Additionally, the notice is always sent with multiples by patron by session.
 The template you select must be configured for multiple loans/items.

 **Item renewed.** The notice is sent when items are renewed.

 **Loan due date/time.** The notice is sent before, after, or when an item is due.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the item is due, select **Upon/At**.
 * To send the notice before the item is due, select **Before**.
 Then, determine the **Frequency** of the notice.
-To send the notice once, before it is due, select **One-Time**.
+To send the notice once, before it is due, select **One Time**.
 To send the notice multiple times before the item is due, select **Recurring** and enter how often the notice sends until the due date is reached.
 * To send the notice after the item is due, select **After**.
 Then, determine the **Frequency** of the notice.
-To send the notice once, after the item is due, select **One-Time**.
+To send the notice once, after the item is due, select **One Time**.
 To send the notice multiple times after the item is due, select **Recurring** and enter how often the notice sends until the item is returned or renewed.
 * Additionally, select whether you want to **Send overnight with multiple loans/items by patron.
 Useful for long-term loans.** or **Send throughout the day without multiple loans/items.
 Useful for short-term loans.**

-**Loan due date changed.** The notice is sent when an item’s due date/time is manually changed.
+**Loan due date change.** The notice is sent when an item’s due date/time is manually changed.

 **Item recalled.** The notice is sent when an item is recalled.

+**Item aged to lost**.
+The notice is sent when or after an item is aged to lost.
+Select when the notice is sent from the **Send** drop-down list:

+* To send the notice when the item ages to lost, select **Upon/At**.
+* To send the notice after the item is due, select **After**.
+Then, determine the **Frequency** of the notice.
+To send the notice once, after the item is due, select **One Time**.
+To send the notice multiple times after the item is due, select **Recurring** and enter how often the notice sends until the item is returned or renewed.

 #### Request notices triggering events